rtek1000/W1209-firmware-modified/README.md

 - - Note 1: in the C (Cooling) and Heating modes of parameter [P0], the relay is deactivated when the sensor fails (open contacts [K0 K1]).
 - - Note 2: in mode A (Alarm) of parameter [P0], the relay is activated when the sensor fails (closed contacts [K0-K1]).

-- Value outside the maximum or minimum range: display flashes.
-- - In the original code it shows HHH for higher value and shows LLL for lower value.

 - Added operation mode for alarm [P0: C/H/A]:
 - - When in A mode (Alarm): cause relay activation using the maximum [P2] and minimum parameters [P3].
 - - - Temperature greater than the maximum value [P2]: relay activated.